Individuals with 900 Series Social Insurance Numbers (SINs)

 Former EI claimant / Reachback clients:

 You are considered a former EI claimant (Reachback client) if you established an EI claim within the past few years but are not currently receiving EI benefits and you do not have any job search obligations.
-As with active EI claimants, you may self-refer to the EPBC to access program services.
+As with active EI claimants, you may self-refer to WorkBC Employment Services to access program services.

 If you are unemployed, you must apply for EI to determine if you are eligible for EI benefits.
 This will determine if you can be considered for services that require EI eligibility.
 If you are not eligible for EI, you will be eligible for alternative services.

 See the Service Canada website for more information on EI eligibility.
-The ministry and its contracted service providers are not authorized to provide advice or guidance related to EI policies or legislation.
-EPBC service providers, however, are expected to be knowledgeable regarding basic EI eligibility and application processes and in supporting you, as needed, in accessing this type of information.
+The ministry and its contractors are not authorized to provide advice or guidance related to EI policies or legislation.
+WorkBC Employment Services Contractors, however, are expected to be knowledgeable regarding basic EI eligibility and application processes and in supporting you, as needed, in accessing this type of information.

-The ministry is responsible for three key processes related to EI claimants’ participation in EPBC services:
+The ministry is responsible for three key processes related to EI claimants’ participation in WorkBC Employment Services:

 - The ministry verifies your EI client status for specific services requiring EI eligibility.

-- The ministry authorizes EI Section 25 referrals, in which an active EI claimant participates full-time in specific EPBC services.
-In doing so, the ministry temporarily waives the claimant’s obligation to job search and allows them to continue to collect EI while participating in the EPBC service.
+- The ministry authorizes EI Section 25 referrals, in which an active EI claimant participates full-time in specific WorkBC Employment Services.
+In doing so, the ministry temporarily waives the claimant’s obligation to job search and allows them to continue to collect EI while participating in the service.

-- The ministry can, in very rare and exceptional circumstances, authorize individuals to quit their jobs to participate in EPBC services.
+The ministry can, in very rare and exceptional circumstances, authorize individuals to quit their jobs to participate in WorkBC Employment Services.

 BC Employment and Assistance (BCEA) Clients

-BCEA clients, or recipients of British Columbia Employment and Assistance, may be formally referred to the program by the ministry or may self-refer to the program.
+BCEA clients may be formally referred to WorkBC Employment Services by the ministry or they may self-refer to the program.

 Employment Plans with the Ministry

-You may be required to enter into and comply with an employment plan with the ministry as a condition of your eligibility for BCEA assistance.
-The employment plan is a legal document outlining the activities, expectations and timeframe you are required to follow in becoming employed or more employable.
+You may be required to have an employment plan with the ministry as a condition of your eligibility for BCEA program assistance.
+A component of your employment plan may include participating in WorkBC Employment Services.

-If you are a BCEA employment-obligated client, EPBC service providers are required to work with you to support you in your job search and to develop action plans that are aligned with your employment plan.
+If you are a BCEA client with employment related obligations, WorkBC Employment Services Contractors will work with you to support you in your job search and to develop action plans that are aligned with your employment plan.

 A “general client” is an unemployed individual who is neither an “EI client” nor a “BCEA client.”

-If you are a general client, you can access most EPBC services including case management, if needed.
-But you are not eligible for some EPBC services.
+If you are a general client, you can access most WorkBC Employment Services including case management, if needed.
+But you are not eligible for some WorkBC services.
 You may, however, be eligible for alternative employment programming.
-If so, the EPBC can support you in accessing alternative employment programming and funding as well as other needed community services.
+If so, WorkBC Employment Services can support you in accessing alternative employment programming and funding as well as other needed community services.

-As a general client, you will access EPBC services by:
+As a general client, you will access WorkBC Employment Services by:

 - the encouragement of another community or government organization

-- the encouragement of an employer, if you have been layed off or terminated
+- the encouragement of an employer, if you have been laid off or terminated

 General clients with disabilities

-General clients with disabilities can access EPBC services as would other program clients with disabilities, except where services are restricted specifically to EI clients or BCEA clients.
+General clients with disabilities can access WorkBC Employment Services as would other program clients with disabilities, except where services are restricted specifically to EI clients or BCEA clients.

 All case-managed clients with disabilities who request employment-related disability program services or supports, or who are assessed as potentially needing them, must participate in a disability-related needs assessment (DRENA).
 The DRENA will confirm your employment-related disability needs and your eligibility for program services and supports that are targeted to meet these needs.